 Our exposure to market risk for changes in interest rates relates primarily to our marketable securities and cash and cash equivalents.
-As of September 30, 2014, the fair value of our cash, cash equivalents, including restricted cash, and our marketable securities was approximately \$13.8 million.
-Additionally, as of September 30, 2014, Capricor's portfolio consisted of marketable securities, including primarily United States treasuries and bank savings and checking accounts.
+As of September 30, 2015, the fair value of our cash, cash equivalents, including restricted cash, and marketable securities was approximately \$17.2 million.
+Additionally, as of September 30, 2015, Capricor's portfolio was classified as cash, cash equivalents and marketable securities, which consist primarily of money market funds and bank money market, which included short term United States treasuries, bank savings and checking accounts.
 Capricor did not have any investments with significant exposure to the subprime mortgage market issues.

 The goal of our investment policy is to place our investments with highly rated credit issuers and limit the amount of credit exposure.
 We seek to improve the safety and likelihood of preservation of our invested funds by limiting default risk and market risk.
 Our investments may be exposed to market risk due to fluctuation in interest rates, which may affect our interest income and the fair market value of our investments, if any.
 We will manage this exposure by performing ongoing evaluations of our investments.
 Due to the short-term maturities, if any, of our investments to date, their carrying value has always approximated their fair value.
 Our policy is to mitigate default risk by investing in high credit quality securities, and we currently do not hedge interest rate exposure.
-Due to our policy of only making investments in United States treasury securities with primarily short-term maturities, we believe that the fair value of our investment portfolio would not be significantly impacted by a hypothetical 100 basis point increase or decrease in interest rates.
+Due to our policy of making investments in United States treasury securities with primarily short-term maturities, we believe that the fair value of our investment portfolio would not be significantly impacted by a hypothetical 100 basis point increase or decrease in interest rates.